WHO 2007 reference

 Why can the child height percentile calculator show no percentile?

-The child height percentile calculator shows no percentile when the entered age falls outside the supported 61-228 month range used by the shared prototype helper.
+The child height percentile calculator shows no percentile when the entered age falls outside the supported 61-228 month range used by the shared WHO 2007 reference.
 That is a deliberate limit, not a software glitch.
 The page avoids extending the curve beyond the range it actually contains, because a made-up percentile would be less honest than no percentile at all.

 What does the reference median mean on a boy height percentile or girl height percentile read?

 The reference median is the middle value on the selected curve for that age and sex.
-On a boy height percentile read, it is the median for boys of the same age in the prototype model.
+On a boy height percentile read, it is the median for boys of the same age in the WHO 2007 reference.
 On a girl height percentile read, it is the median for girls of the same age.
 It is useful as an anchor for comparison, but it is not a target and not a judgment.

 Does a lower percentile always mean a problem on a height percentile chart?